 – Stability issues

-Tiny folding stoves have not been around for too long, they’ve had a bit of a go over the last few years.
+Tiny folding stoves have not been around for too long.
 They are about the size of a pack of cards when folded down and fold out to show 4 legs and a flat platform to hold the fuel.

 These are really useful for the backpacker/hiker/motorbike camper.
 They take solid fuel (see the army cook set for the pros/cons).
 They are really easy to carry, being pocket-sized.
 You can usually fit a few solid fuel tablets in the folded stove, so it’s ready when you are.
 They are pretty much the smallest/lightest stove available at the moment.